 In a perfect world, waste would not be a by-product of production.
 Without waste, there would be no need for landfills, and pollution would be non-existent.
-Unfortunately, that is not the reality humans experience day-to-day.
+But, unfortunately, that is not the reality humans experience day-to-day.
 The reality is that there is waste and pollution, and there is too much of it.
 Be that as it may, it does not stop companies from adapting more “circular” production methods to cut waste and recycle used components and products.
-This si where sustainable electronics come into play.
+This is where sustainable electronics come into play.

 Of course, with the amount of waste accumulated over decades of complacency and pollution, maintaining such a sustainable and circular production method is easier said than done.
 Additionally, the increasingly contemporary technology trends make such a challenge even harder.
-While using recycled content is never straightforward, understanding the challenges in a field as complicated as electronics is the first step toward a more circular future.
+Nevertheless, while using recycled content is never straightforward, understanding the challenges in a field as complicated as electronics is the first step toward a more circular future.

 Sustainable Electronics: The Struggles

 With some materials and some products, recycled content is straightforward.
 For example, people understand that when you toss a water bottle into a recycling bin, at some point, it comes back as a new water bottle or something else made with plastic.
-Using recycled content is not that simple with electronics products due to the following factors:
+However, using recycled content is not that simple with electronics products due to the following factors:

 - The complexity of materials